turna1/GenAI-For-Goods/README.md

 - **Datasets**: Links and references to datasets optimal for training and testing multimodal generative models.

-- **Tutorials**: Step-by-step guides and tutorials simplifying complex concepts, making it easier for beginners to start their journey.
+- **Colab Notebook**: Step-by-step guides and tutorials simplifying complex concepts, making it easier for beginners to start their journey.

 ## Getting Started